syl20bnr/spacemacs-elpa-mirror/stable-melpa/highlight-readme.txt

  non-positive prefix arg means act on all visible or iconified buffers.
 (A non-negative prefix arg means use property `mouse-face', not `face'.)

+ If you also use library `zones.el' then narrowing and other operations record buffer zones (including narrowings) in (by default) buffer-local variable `zz-izones'.
+Besides narrowing, you can use `C-x n a' (command `zz-add-zone') to add the current region to the same variable.

+ You can use command `hlt-highlight-regions' to highlight buffer zones, as defined by their limits (interactively, `zz-izones'), and you can use command `hlt-highlight-regions-in-buffers' to highlight all zones recorded for a given set of buffers.
+You can use commands `hlt-unhighlight-regions' and `hlt-unhighlight-regions-in-buffers' to unhighlight them.
+If option `hlt-auto-faces-flag' is non-nil then each zone gets a different face.
+Otherwise, all of them are highlighted with the same face.

+ From Isearch you can highlight the search-pattern matches.
+You can do this across multiple buffers being searched together.
+ These keys are bound on the Isearch keymap for this:

+  `M-s h h' - `hlt-highlight-isearch-matches'
+  `M-s h u' - `hlt-unhighlight-isearch-matches'

 (@* "Copy and Yank (Paste) Text Properties")
  ** Copy and Yank (Paste) Text Properties **